nikhilgajam/Books/Docker Notes.md

 - Containers can be started, stopped, and deleted independently, making them a flexible and scalable way to deploy and manage applications.
 Overall, Docker simplifies application deployment by packaging everything needed to run an application into a single, portable unit (the image) and then creating isolated instances (containers) that can be managed and scaled efficiently.
 Images, containers, registries, and Dockerfiles are core components of this containerization technology.

+# Docker Commands:

 ## Example Dockerfile

 - Filename: Dockerfile
+- Dockerfile is used to configure docker container
 ```
 FROM python